-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 67 for details).
+If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-byframe playback of recorded Live Data (see LIVE DATA PLAYBACK on page 62 for details).
 If No is selected, the display returns to the "Mode Selection Menu".

-You can exit the "Record Live Data Mode" at any time by pressing the LD/M button as necessary to return to the "Live Data Menu."
+You can exit the "Record Live Data Mode" at any time by pressing and holding the LD/M button until the "Mode Selection Menu" displays.